stevenmouk/StevenMoukCisc3140/mongoapi/README.md

 The hosted website can be found at (https://hosted-mongo-api-uxub.vercel.app/)

 Here you can add,delete,edit inputs into the atlas database.
-It was a front end connected to the backend api.
+It has a front end connected to the backend api.

 ## Getting Started